 The theory is that you should use the dividend yield to see if a dividend stock is selling at a stock price that is relatively cheap.
 A stock price is considered cheap if it is selling at a dividend yield higher than the historical high yield or higher than the historical average yield or historical median yield.
-See my spreadsheet at dividend growth stocks that I just updated for January 2019.
-On this list,
+Some use the 10 year average or median yield rather than the historical ones.
+I use median yields, always.
+See my spreadsheet at dividend growth stocks that I just updated for January 2021.

 - I had 9 stocks with a dividend yield higher than the historical high dividend yield,